marekputniorz/marekputniorz/README.md

 - 👋 Hi, I’m @marekputniorz
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in webapps
-- 🌱 I’m currently learning cybersecurity fundamentals and programming in C
+- 🌱 I’m currently learning Javacript for full stack

 <!---
 marekputniorz/marekputniorz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.